 The property tax base is the market value of the real estate.
 The market value of the real estate is determined in accordance with the methodology prescribed by the government.

 Property tax rates are proportional and range from 0.10% to 0.20%.
 The rates may be determined on the basis of the type of the property.
-As an exception, property tax rates on agricultural land not used for agricultural production may be increased outside the above range (i.e. from three to five times in relation to the basic rates).
+As an exception, property tax rates on agricultural land not used for agricultural production, residential or commercial real estate that is not used or not leased for more than six months during a calendar year may be increased outside the above range (i.e. from three to five times in relation to the basic rates).

 The amount of the rates is decided by the Municipal Councils.

 The transfer of the right to ownership of real estate for or without compensation, as well as other means of acquiring real estate for or without compensation, between legal entities or natural persons is subject to transfer tax.